Skip to content

 Of course, avoid recursive and cyclic definitions:

-recursive definitions
+INVALID cyclic and recursive definitions

 Definition Substitution